ccnmtl/django-smoketest/README.md

 after a new deploy to check things a little more deeply and have more confidence that everything is functional.

-The `@rolled_back` decorator will make sure that the test gets wrapped in a database transaction which is then rolled back after running.
+All smoketests are wrapped in a database transaction which is then rolled back after running.
 This frees you up to do potentially destructive things and just let the DB clean up for you.
 The usual caveats apply about making sure you are using a database that supports transactions and that it can only roll back database operations, not other side effects.
-I'm also on the fence about whether this decorator should even exist or if that should be the default behavior for all smoke tests.
-Should a smoke test ever actually commit a transaction?

 In your settings, you may define a `SMOKETEST_APPS` variable that lists the applications want to run smoke tests from (instead of